Myatty/Contact-Info-Full-Stack-App-/README.md

 Contact Info Saver Overview

-The Contact Info Saver is a full-stack web application designed to help users save and manage their contact information efficiently.
+The Contact Info Saver is a full-stack web application designed to help users save and manage their contact information.
 The application features a backend built with Spring Boot, providing a RESTful API for managing contacts, and a frontend developed with React, offering an intuitive user interface for interacting with the contact data.

 Features
   -Add Contacts: Users can add new contacts with details such as first name, last name, and email.